Võ Nguyên Giáp: Vietnam War

 Giáp remained commander in chief of the PAVN throughout the war against South Vietnam and its allies, the United States, South Korea, Australia, Thailand, New Zealand and the Philippines.
 He oversaw the expansion of the PAVN from a small self-defense force into a large conventional army, equipped by its communist allies with considerable amounts of relatively sophisticated weaponry, although that did not usually match the weaponry of the Americans.

 Giáp opposed the implementation of the Tết Offensive of 1968, considering focus on guerrilla tactics in the south to be more effective.
 The best evidence suggests that when it became obvious that Lê Duẩn and Văn Tiến Dũng were going to conduct it anyway, he left North Vietnam for medical treatment in Hungary and did not return until after the offensive had begun.
 Although their attempt to spark a general uprising against the southern government failed disastrously, it was a significant political victory through convincing American politicians and the public that their commitment to South Vietnam could not be open-ended.
 Giáp later argued that the Tết Offensive was not a "purely military strategy" but part of a "general strategy, an integrated one, at once military, political and diplomatic."

 Peace negotiations between representatives from the United States, South Vietnam, North Vietnam and the VC began in Paris in January 1969.
-President Richard Nixon, like President Lyndon B. Johnson before him, was convinced that a U.S. withdrawal was necessary, but four years passed before the last American troops departed.
+US President Richard Nixon, like his predecessor Lyndon B. Johnson, was convinced that a U.S. withdrawal was necessary, but four years passed before the last American troops departed.